BartJongejan/Bracmat/README.md

 Bracmat is a good choice for tasks that require dynamic programming.

 Since 2023, Bracmat can do floating point calculations.
-The motivation for implementing the `UFP' object is the long fancied ability to create illustrations in e.g. SVG or PGM format from within Bracmat code.
-Therefore its name: `UnIfancyfied Floating Point'.
+The motivation for implementing the 'UFP' object is the long fancied ability to create illustrations in e.g. SVG or PGM format from within Bracmat code.
+Therefore its name: 'UnIfancyfied Floating Point'.

 The only data type in UFP objects is the 64 bit double.
 UFP objects support multidimensional arrays, do not allow recursion allowed and do not support